rsinger86/django-lifecycle/README.md

 ```

+:exclamation: If you are using **Django 1.8 or below** and want to extend the base model, you also have to add `django_lifecycle` to installed apps.

 Great, now we can start adding lifecycle hooks!
 Let's do a few examples that illustrate the ability to not only hook into certain events, but to add basic conditions that can replace the need for boilerplate conditional code.

 # Examples